-Kristin was born and raised in Southern Illinois but has made Tennessee home since her college days at Union University.
+Kristin Parks is the Executive Director of Show Hope.
+She was born and raised in Southern Illinois but has made Tennessee home since her college days at Union University.
 After serving 15+ years in a ministry/business organization, God led her to a new place of service at Show Hope, first as the Senior Director of Finance and then as the Assistant Executive Director.
-Kristin is a Certified Public Accountant (CPA) with experience in accounting, auditing, finance, operations, and human resources and is passionate about using her gifts for God's glory and his kingdom.
+Kristin is a Certified Public Accountant (CPA) with experience in accounting, auditing, finance, operations, and human resources.
+In addition to organizational and leadership development, Kristin is especially passionate about using her expertise to make a difference in the lives of families and children impacted by adoption and foster care.
 In her spare time, Kristin enjoys cooking, reading, being outdoors, and, most of all, spending time with family and friends.